Tandem Streamer Flies: Exclusive Best Fall Trout Tips

 Common Mistakes Travelers Make With Tandem Streamer Flies

 Even experienced anglers can struggle with tandems if they treat them as a one-size-fits-all solution.
-A few common mistakes account for a lot of frustration.
+A few common mistakes account for a great deal of frustration.

 Fast retrieves reduce the time trout have to decide.
 If you are getting interest but no hookups, slow down and lengthen the pause.